Shaiphali23/Snake-Game-Project/README.md

 # Snake-Game-Project
-This is my first Git Repository
+This is a Snake Game using HTML CSS & javaScript !!